 While the versions and interpretations will vary widely……in my world, using healthy fats and real ingredients is a must!

 By making your own UNPROCESSED cream of mushroom soup and crispy onion topping…you avoid all those UNHEALTHY ingredients!

 As an added bonus, you can used dairy free ingredients to create an equally delicious and wholesome dairy free green bean casserole!
 And cassava flour keeps this Thanksgiving tradition paleo AND gluten free too!

 - My paleo pumpkin pie is holiday classic with no dairy, no grains, and no refined sugars.

 - Dairy free keto pumpkin cheesecake is SO delicious, one will ever guess it’s good for you!

 - Quick and easy turkey soup is great way to use up turkey carcass leftovers.

-- If you love sweet potato casserole as much as me, try this savory version, or this healthier traditionally sweet version!
+- If you love sweet potato casserole as much as me, try this savory version, or this paleo sweet potato casserole can also be vegan!!

 Gluten Free Green Bean Casserole Recipe:

 Just once, give this homemade version a shot…and let your taste buds thank you!
 But, be warned, you will want to gobble all the crispy onions up….so try and save some for the casserole!